 Facebook is a mix of the two, in that it can store an infinite amount of information, images, and videos on your profile.
 They can then be easily accessed on multiple devices.
 Facebook goes a step further with their Messenger app, which allows for profiles to exchange data.

-Marketing Cloud Platforms
+Examples of Marketing Cloud Platforms

 Ex: Maropost for Marketing, Hubspot, Adobe Marketing Cloud